-In first year, you'll explore some foundational areas of law, including: General Introduction to Legal Skills • Contract Law • Tort Law • Constitutional Law
+In first year, you will explore some foundational areas of law, including: Legal & Professional Skills · General Introduction to the Irish Legal System · Contract Law · Tort Law · Constitutional Law

-You'll study modules in civil and criminal procedure.
-In second year, you'll explore EU Law and core areas of Irish law, including:

-Property Law $\cdot$ Company Law $\cdot$ Criminal Law
+You will study modules in civil and criminal procedure.
+In second year, you will explore EU Law and core areas of Irish law, including: Property Law · Company Law · Criminal Law

-You'll attend lectures and tutorials, in addition to engaging in study and preparatory work.
+You will attend lectures and tutorials, in addition to engaging in study and preparatory work.
 A sample timetable can be viewed at

-You can tailor your BCL by selecting from a wide choice of Law modules, such as:

-International Human Rights • Environmental Law • Intellectual Property Law • Media Law • Family Law • Commercial Law • Employment Law
+You can tailor your BCL by selecting from modules such as: International Human Rights • Environmental Law • Intellectual Property Law • Media Law • Family Law • Commercial Law